eWloYW8/ZJU-FDS25-Project3/document/Hard Transportation Hub.typ

 = *Chapter 4*: Analysis and Comments

-We only analyze the complexity of the Dijkstra algorithm and the Backtracking process, as they are the most time-consuming parts of the program.
+We only analyze the complexity of the Dijkstra algorithm and the counting of shortest paths passing each node, as they are the most time-consuming parts of the program.

 == The Dijkstra Algorithm

 === Time Complexity
-The time complexity of the provided Dijkstra's algorithm implementation is O(V²), where $V$ is the number of nodes in the graph.
+The time complexity of the provided Dijkstra's algorithm implementation is $O(V²)$, where $V$ is the number of nodes in the graph.
 This is because:
 1. The algorithm uses two nested loops over all nodes ($V$ iterations each).
 2. For each node, it scans all other nodes to find the unvisited node with the smallest path length (O(V) per iteration).
 3. Updating neighbors also iterates over all nodes (O(V) per iteration), leading to a total of $O(V²)$ operations.